the-carlisle-group/Provanto/README.md

  }
 ~~~

-The GetAppState function is a user-provided function that gives easy acces to the state of the application
+The `GetAppState` function is a user-provided function that gives easy access to the state of the application
 It might return a namepace, a class, or anything at all.
-The `Get` and `Enter` function are injected into
+The `Get` and `Enter` functions are injected into
 the test namepace by `QWC.Init` (just like `Assert` and `Try` are injected). `Get` retrieves objects from the
-primary form using as short a path as possible. `Enter` takes some action on a GUI object. in the case
+primary form using as short a path as possible. `Enter` takes some action on a GUI object.
+In the case
-of the checkbox `AllowDigits`, it simply selects it.
+of the checkbox `AllowDigits`, it simply toggles it.
 In the case of the edit oject `Name`, it enters the provided
 text. `Enter` will expect different arguments for different types of objects, and do different things depending
 on the type of object.

 Events may be fired using the `Fire` function.